 Select the three dots, select Skitch.
 If Skitch does not appear as an option, select more and enable Skitch as a 3rd party "Photo Editor".

-Welcome to Skitch, bottom left represents the colour and brush width, bottom right represents the currently selected annotation tool.
+The black circle in the bottom left represents the colour and brush width, while the shape in the bottom right represents the annotation tool currently selected.

 Tapping the bottom left icon allows you to alter the colour and the brush size, the bottom right icon allows you to change annotation tools.

-Once you are happy, select Done in the top right.
+Once you are happy, select Done in the top right corner.

 The annotations may be re-visited and edited further at a later date.
 To do this you need to go back to the picture > edit > edit with Skitch and the annotations can be removed altogether by reverting the picture.